justeattakeaway/AwsWatchman/SupportedServices.md

 - `GroupInServiceInstancesLow`: 50 (% of desired)

 #### Options
 - `InstanceCountIncreaseDelayMinutes` Use to delay increasing the minimum threshold when the instance count increases (e.g. when scaling).
 The value used it then obtained from CloudWatch - using the minimum of `GroupDesiredCapacity` over the time period specified.
+Note that if CloudWatch metrics are not present then the current Desired capacity is used, as it better to have a more sensitive alarm than none.

 ### Lambda